mitmadness/chuck/README.md

 The workflow is based on npm scripts:

-  - `yarn start`: starts the production, compiled version of the server ;
+  - `yarn start`: starts the TypeScript compiler in watch mode ;
+  - `yarn build`: compile TypeScript sources ;
-  - `yarn nodemon-server`: starts the server and restarts it when the compiled files change (production or development, but for production you could use [pm2](http://pm2.keymetrics.io/)) ;
+  - `yarn serve`: starts the server and restarts it when the compiled files change (production or development, but for production you could use [pm2](http://pm2.keymetrics.io/) with `yarn standalone`) ;
-  - `yarn watch`: watch source files and compiles them on change ;
+  - `yarn cli`: shortcut to chuck's CLI (usage: `yarn cli -- command --arg1 --arg2`) ;
-  - `yarn build`: compiles the server.
+  - `yarn standalone`: starts the Express server without nodemon ;
+  - `yarn lint`: checks code style on the TypeScript sources (recommended: install typescript and tslint extensions for your editor).

 So, basically, to start a development session, run in a terminal:

 ```
 yarn install
-yarn watch
+yarn start
 ```

 In a terminal aside of the first one, run:

 ```
-yarn nodemon-server
+yarn serve
 ```

 You can also create an `.env` file at the project root to override the default environment variables in `.env.defaults`.